GoodGameScripts/BlankSrl-6/README.md

 <strong>{$include_once location/example.simba} -add this line  and adjust to the files location and name, repeat as needed </strong> <br>

-procedure SetupRSPSinclude;<br> call this in the main loop of your script. begin<br>
+procedure SetupRSPSinclude; -- call this in the main loop of your script.<br>
+begin<br>
      writeln('Setting up include');<br>
 end;<br>